legs30011/Assuresoft-ReactNative-App/README.md

 ## Visuals

-You can easily embed screenshots or GIFs of your application within this README to provide a visual overview of its features and design.

-### Image Syntax

-To embed an image, use the standard Markdown syntax.
-It's recommended to place your screenshot images in a dedicated folder (e.g., `screenshots/`) at the root of your repository, or use a consistent path relative to your `README.md`.

 ```markdown
 Examples
 Here are the direct displays of your screenshots.
 These paths assume your README.md file is located at the root of your repository and your images are in src/assets/screenShots/ relative to that root.